Our Research

 Why should you choose Vermont for online higher education?

 From affordable community colleges to top public research universities, Vermont offers something for every type of online college student.
-One option that stands out as particularly appealing is Northern Vermont University, which offers a flat rate of $355 per undergraduate credit for all online students regardless of state residency.
-The university offers nine undergraduate degree programs, including psychology, accounting, and criminal justice.
+One option that stands out as particularly appealing is Vermont State University, which offers online programs for a variety of different subject areas, including business, psychological science, and criminal justice.

 The Cost of Online College in Vermont